Skip to main content

 6. Probiotics

 Probiotics contain live bacteria, such as the bacteria Lactobacillus acidophilus, which helps foster a healthy balance of bacteria in the vagina.
-They may treat or prevent bacterial vaginosis, urinary tract infections, and yeast infections.
+Oral probiotics may treat or prevent bacterial vaginosis, urinary tract infections, and yeast infections.

 You can buy probiotic supplements at your pharmacy or online from a reputable retailer.
-These oral supplements may take up to 10 days to show results.
-To decrease the time for results, some women have used vaginal suppository probiotics.
-Eating yogurt (with live and active cultures) is another good way to increase probiotic intake.
+To speed up results, some women have used vaginal suppository probiotics.
+Eating plain regular or plain Greek yogurt (with live and active cultures) is another good way to increase probiotic intake.

 However, like many natural remedies, there is a lack of evidence that probiotics cure yeast infections.
 Researchers are still studying probiotics for yeast infections, but many doctors recommend taking one whenever an antibiotic is prescribed, as yeast infections are a possible side effect of antibiotics